 The three finalists in the name-the-team contest for Charlotte's 2004 expansion franchise were Bobcats, Dragons, and Flight.
 Owner Bob Johnson was fond of BOBcats, but some of the league's players were less than impressed.
 "It sounds like a girls' softball team to me," Steve Kerr told reporters.
 "I guess it shows there aren't many good nicknames left to be had."
 Perhaps Kerr was right.
-Bobcats will become the Charlotte Hornets next season, reuniting the city with its previous NBA franchise's original nickname.
+Bobcats became the Charlotte Hornets in 2014, reuniting the city with its previous NBA franchise's original nickname.

 22. Jacksonville Stingrays